mykaarma/daksha/README.md

 * [Writing Test Case](daksha_know-how/CreateTest.md)

 You can also auto-generate test yamls through Daksha Recorder [chrome extension](ChromeExtension/Readme.md).

+To run your first test case with Daksha, follow the steps in [QuickStart](daksha_know-how/QuickStart.md).

 ## Building and Running

 ### Using docker